Greensky-gs/python-for-school/README.md

 # netwokxGraphs
-Here are some works about networks graphs in python from my high school
+Here are some works in python from my high school

 ## Lang